smu160/PvsNP/README.md

 This is only a band-aid solution, and the underlying issue will be explored (and hopefully fixed) in the near future.

-For any issues or feature requests, feel free to email Saveliy Yusufov at sy2685@columbia.edu
+For any issues, feel free to email Saveliy Yusufov at sy2685@columbia.edu

 ## Built With